Four phases of human history

-Economically it is sometimes referred to as the post-industrial information society or knowledge economy in which the service sector generates more wealth than the manufacturing sector.
+Economically this period is sometimes referred to as the post-industrial information society or knowledge economy in which the service sector generates more wealth than the manufacturing sector.

-Informatia is best understood in the context of the preceding phases of human history.
+Informatia is best understood in the context of the three preceding phases of human history.

 Four phases of human history

 Human history may be divided into four phases based on their degree of social organization as constrained by their method of energy capture and use.
 New forms of social complexity arose as existing energy sources were used more efficiently and new, more concentrated forms of energy were discovered.

 The simple societies of Natura were powered by human muscle fed a diet of wild plants and hunted animals.
 The settled communities of Agraria that followed were powered by the muscles of both humans and domesticated animals with a diet consisting mostly of cereal grains and the meat of domesticated animals.
 During Industria more people lived in towns and cities their muscle energy based on a similar diet to before but with social energy supplemented by that of the fossil fuels coal, oil and gas which, when combined with new technology like heavy machinery, greatly increased the efficiency of construction, transport, communication, manufacturing and therefore trade.
 During Industria there was a massive increase in the quantity and rate of social activity.

 Each phase has requiring the governance of larger and more interconnected social groups with more complex and new (often competing) social, economic and environmental demands.